The Best Laid Schemes

 Directed by John Llewelyn Moxey; Screenplay by Joseph Morhaim & A. Sandford Wolf

-Old captain Fleming is found drowned by his niece at the beach.
+Old captain Flemming is found dead by his niece at the beach - drowned.
 Simon witnesses this and offers his help.

 What more - the dead captain seems suddenly not so dead anymore!